samimamepsilon/AI-Cards-Consolidation/README.md

 - All cards follow consistent spacing and typography rules
 - Standard cards are ideal for component libraries
-- Wrapper cards provide flexibility for complex content needs
+- Container cards provide flexibility for complex content needs
 - Design tokens ensure visual consistency across all cards

 ## 🤝 Contributing

 When adding new cards:
-1. Identify if it's a Standard or Wrapper card
+1. Identify if it's a Standard or Container card
 2. Follow established design tokens
 3. Use consistent spacing and typography
 4. Document in CARD_CATEGORIZATION.md
-5. Add to demo.html with appropriate filters
+5. Add to z-demo.html with appropriate filters

 ---